What is a runbook?

 The standard definition of runbooks applies in most cases, but Cutover runbooks are different.
 A Cutover runbook is a dynamic to-do list.
 It brings together the teams, tools, and tasks involved in a program of work in order, from the very first task at the top to the last at the bottom.

 They’re simple to create.
-Import your existing runbook via .csv or quickly and easily build new plans from scratch in Cutover.
+Import multiple runbooks from your existing operations via .csv or quickly and easily build new plans from scratch in Cutover.
 Assign tasks to the people responsible for them and set up task dependencies and timings to ensure that everyone knows exactly what they need to do and when.

 When you start the work, in-built communications keep everybody on track — via email, text, or Slack.
 You can even set up calls and video chats on the platform.
 Start and finish tasks to notify teams and stakeholders as you make progress and see exactly how far along in the plan you are without needing to disturb the people doing the work.